-It is also easier to setup a collector than you might think: the default OTLP exporters in each language assume a local collector endpoint, so you’d start up a collector and you’d just start getting telemetry.
+It is also easier to setup a collector than you might think: the default OTLP exporters in each language assume a local collector endpoint, so if you launch a collector it will automatically start receiving telemetry.

 Status and releases

 Collector components differ in their maturity levels.
-An effort is underway
+Each component has its

 Patterns you can apply to deploy the OpenTelemetry collector

 How to manage your OpenTelemetry collector deployment at scale